 Licensed movers are required to have their own insurance.
 A moving company may include personal property coverage costs in their daily rates and may offer additional coverage options for a higher rate.
 If you rent a moving truck, the truck rental company may similarly include insurance in their rates, and they may also have additional coverage options or upgrades.

 Can I get moving insurance?

 All licensed moving companies are required to have a minimum amount of coverage to protect their liability.
 If a moving company drops your dining room table or shatters your glassware, they’ll have coverage to help pay for the damage to your belongings, however, this coverage likely isn’t enough to cover the full value of your personal property.
 If you’re curious about adding more coverage, ask the moving company their insurance options.

 There are two common types of coverage offered by moving companies:

 Released value coverage - Pays for 60 cents per pound for each damaged or lost item.
 Released value coverage is usually included in a mover’s rates.

 Full value coverage - Reimburses you for an item’s market value if it’s damaged or lost during a move.
 Full value coverage costs more but typically offers more coverage than released value coverage.
 Make sure to read the fine print, as there may be exclusions or reimbursement limits for items of higher value.

+You can also move without a moving company, especially if take advantage of government assistance programs that help cover moving costs.
 If you rent a moving truck, the truck rental company typically offers coverage options to protect the vehicle, the passengers, and the belongings inside the truck.
 If you want more coverage than a moving company offers, consider purchasing moving insurance from a third party carrier.